Treatment of locally advanced unresectable or recurrent rectal adenocarcinoma

 Surgical resection is the cornerstone of curative therapy for patients with early stage, potentially resectable rectal adenocarcinoma.
 The addition of radiation therapy (RT) and chemotherapy can enhance both local control and cure rates in patients with either transmural invasion or positive perirectal lymph nodes.

 Such therapy is often administered preoperatively.
 While the only definitive indication for preoperative chemoradiotherapy is the presence of a T3 or T4 (table 1) rectal adenocarcinoma, other relative indications include a T1/2 lesion that is clinically node-positive, a distal tumor for which tumor regression may allow successful conversion of a planned APR to a sphincter-sparing surgical procedure, or if the preoperative staging evaluation suggests the presence of mesorectal invasion.
 While most of these patients are technically resectable at presentation, outcomes are better with preoperative chemoradiotherapy.
-(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal cancer", section on 'Indications for neoadjuvant treatment'.)
+(See "Neoadjuvant chemoradiotherapy and radiotherapy for rectal adenocarcinoma", section on 'Indications for neoadjuvant treatment'.)

 In contrast, rectal squamous cell cancers are rare tumors that are difficult to distinguish from anal cancer.
 They are treated similarly to anal cancer with definitive chemoradiotherapy with surgery reserved for persistent or recurrent disease.
 Management of these tumors is addressed elsewhere.
 (See "Clinical features, staging, and treatment of anal cancer".)